Uko/QualityAssistant/README.md

 QA criticsOf: aClass
 ```

 This way you have an artificial quality assurance engineer, that you can talk to.
-And that guy (or girl) knows something about the quality of your code.
+And that guy (or girl) knows something about the quality of your code ;)